About me

 - (2000) The Future of Web Standards and Technologies.
 "Engineering the Web" symposium at Sun and AT&T Web Week.

-- (2000) Converging WAP and the Web, talk about eliminating divergence between the web and protocols for mobile devices (WAP at the time.)
+- (2000) Converging WAP and the Web, talk about eliminating divergence between Web and protocols for mobile devices (WAP at the time.)

 - (1998) Tutorial: Internet Standards for the Web, Part I and Part II, with notes, for 7th World Wide Web Conference.